plone/training/features.rst

     That way you can access databases you get from customers where you have no Plone-user.

-    To add a new user click on the name :guilabel:`admin` in the top right corner and then on :guilabel:`Site setup`.
+    To add a new user in Plone, click on the name :guilabel:`admin` in the top right corner and then on :guilabel:`Site setup`.
 This is Plone's control panel.
 You can also access it by browsing to http://localhost:8080/Plone/plone_control_panel

     Click on :guilabel:`Users and Groups` and add a user.
-If you'd have configured a Mailserver, Plone could send you a mail with a link to a form where you can choose a password.
-We set a password here because we didn't configure a Mailserver.
+If you'd have configured a mail server, Plone could send you a mail with a link to a form where you can choose a password.
+We set a password here because we haven't yet configure a mail server.

     Make this user with your name an administrator.

     Then create another user called ``testuser``.
-Make him a normal user.
+Make this one a normal user.
 You can use this user to see how Plone looks and behaves to users that have no admin-permission.

     Now let's see the site in 3 different browsers with in three different roles: